m41w4r3exe/the-jam-machine/notes/the-jam-machine.md

 	- gpt is already well trained
 	- training big model then fine tuning is out of scope for this project
 	- just use the full notebook with simply replacing input data to get first baseline
-- midi packs with no song structure are problematic: model infers symphomy only with full structure
+- midi packs with no song structure are problematic: model infers symphony only with full structure
 - trouble with transformers is sequence length: compromise between bars and number of instruments
 	- normal length is 4 bars for training
 	- try adding tokens before generation (to tell genre apart)